-- a) met the assessment criteria specified on the application form - b) access to an insurance policy for professional liability that will cover their site audit work (minimum \$5 million) (see Section 2.8) - c) proven high standards of integrity and objectivity successful applicants will be required to complete the declaration form on the EPA webpage Forms to download to this effect before they receive accreditation.
+- a) met the assessment criteria specified on the application form - b) access to an insurance policy for professional liability that will cover their site audit work (minimum \$5 million) (see Section 2.8) - c) proven high standards of integrity and objectivity successful applicants will be required to complete a declaration to this effect before they receive accreditation.
+The declaration form is available on the EPA webpage NSW site auditor scheme: www.epa.nsw.gov.au/yourenvironment/contaminated-land/site-auditor-scheme.